xdevplatform/xdk/xdk/typescript/docs/classes/PostsClient.md

 # Class: PostsClient

-Client for Posts operations
+Client for posts operations

-This client provides methods for interacting with the Posts endpoints of the X API.
-It handles authentication, request formatting, and response parsing for all Posts related operations.
+This client provides methods for interacting with the posts endpoints of the X API.
+It handles authentication, request formatting, and response parsing for all posts related operations.

 ## Table of contents